SpiceJet to start trial of digital health verification app

-New Delhi, Aug 19 (IANS) Budget airline SpiceJet will begin trial for the Travel Pass mobile app of the International Air Transport Association (IATA) for digital health verification.
+New Delhi: Budget airline SpiceJet will begin trial for the Travel Pass mobile app of the International Air Transport Association (IATA) for digital health verification.

 The trial will be conducted on Mumbai to Male flights effective August 23.